Out of the Bubble

 - Lovey — Once your little one chooses a lovey, forgetting it or losing it is bad.
 With Angel Dear Blankie Pair and a Spare you get three identical super soft, uber-cuddly, and adorable animal-themed toys.
 There are oodles of options sure to please your little one.
 Another item to consider is the Wubbanub Pacifier, a latex-free Soothie brand pacifier attached to a soft plush toy.
 Once your little one chooses a favorite lovey, we recommend purchasing several to rotate them through the wash and to replace if one should go missing or need a refresh.

 - Baby Blanket — Little Giraffe Chenille Baby Blanket is a luxuriously soft 100% poly-microfiber treasure with satin edging.
 Measuring 29" x 35", it is useful for outings, especially cold stroller rides.
 Although technically a blanket, it is not recommended for sleep as infants should not sleep with soft bedding.
+If you want an equally soft option with a smaller price tag, the Boritar Baby Blanket is one to try.

 Music, Reading, and Language